-The Enrichment Achievement Department is where STAR and ACT testing take place, students receive enrichment, group reading classes are held, students receive individual support, and parents are provided an advocate for educational testing at their local school district.
-Mrs. Fontana is the Director of the EAS Department.
+The Enrichment Achievement Center is where STAR and ACT testing take place, where students receive enrichment, group reading classes are held, students receive individual support, and parents are provided an advocate for educational testing at their local school district.
+Mrs. Fontana is the Director of the EAS Center.
 She holds a Clear Multiple Subject Teaching Credential and has over 20 years of experience with the Diocese of Sacramento, 15 of those years serving the St. Mary School Community.
-The EAS Department is located in the Learning Center on campus.
+The EAS Department is located in the Resource Room on campus.

 Students in grades K-8 take the Renaissance STAR assessment four times a year.
 This is a formative assessment that helps guide teacher instruction, lesson planning, and student groupings for support and enrichment opportunities.
 Every spring, students in grades 3-8 take the ACT assessments in the areas of English, Math, Reading, Science, and Writing.
 The ACT is a summative assessment that measures student growth through a given school year.
-Testing takes place in the Learning Center and is overseen by Mrs. Fontana.
+Testing takes place in the Resource Room (following health protocol, this year students will test in their classroom with their cohorts) and is overseen by Mrs. Fontana.
 All results are shared with administration, teachers, and parents.

 It is the responsibility of the EAS Director to support student growth and achievement.
 This support is given through reading groups, one-to-one instruction, and coordination with teaching staff to meet student needs.
 Students in grades K-3 are placed in reading groups to ensure they are receiving reading instruction at their level.
 These groups are fluid and change many times over the course of a school year.
 Mrs. Fontana works in partnership with the homeroom teachers to make sure every student is receiving the help and guidance they need to improve upon their reading skills.